HeatherAnn21/JavaScript_Projects/README.md

 # JavaScript_Projects
-This repository will contain all of my projects for the JacaScript Course.
+This repository wcontails all of my projects for the JacaScript Course.
 ## Projects:

 [•Calculator](https://github.com/HeatherAnn21/JavaScript_Projects/tree/main/Calculator)